Espita Yucatan gives you an authentic look at a colonial village in Mexico

 Since there are some good boutique hotels in Espita, you might want to use Espita ss a base and explore some of the local area.
 We have made a guide with map to show you all the things locally to do and explore.
 You can find our article on Espita daytrips here

 In recent times there have not been too many places to stay in Espita.
 This is changing as more people discover the area.
-There are several inexpensive posada guesthouses and the new boutique hotel in Espita.
-There are limited places to eat and below are some of the options.
-If you plan on staying, locals can point you to more options that are open on different days or offer to go service.
+There are several inexpensive posada guesthouses, Airbnb’s, and cabins on the outskirts of town and the two boutique hotels in Espita.

-• Posada Georgina is a another small and basic hotel with good value.
+• Posada Georgina is another small and basic hotel with good value.
 This is near the entrance of Espita from Calotmul on the east side.
+986 100 3968

-• Casona Los Cedros is a new boutique hotel that will change the face of tourism in Espita.
-It has recently opened in December of 2020.
+• Casona Los Cedros is a boutique hotel that will change the face of tourism in Espita.
+It opened in December of 2020.
 This is a beautiful place to spend some time exploring the area.
+The hotel is designed by a French architect and has 9 rooms.
+Also on the property is the Casona Restaurant that has all three meals a day.
+The hotel is a tranquil spot in the center of Espita with an infinity pool.
+You can also see their Facebook page here to search for upcoming events and special meals at the Casona Restaurant.

 • Boutique Hotel Casa K’acaya is a 6-room boutique hotel in the center of Espita.
 It offers great quality and a laid-back feel.
-Meals are available on requests and this small hotel makes a great spot for families or small groups.
+Meals are available on request, and this small hotel makes a great spot for families or small groups.
+The owner is a Spanish interior designer and this shows in this hotel.

 Casona Los Cedros in Espita

-This is the new boutique hotel in Espita called Casona Los Cedros.
+This is the boutique hotel in Espita called Casona Los Cedros.

 Espita Yucatan